NPR Dredging & Reclamation Works

 - The site was carefully selected to avoid other users of the bay such as commercial or recreational fisheries or tourism operators.

-- A 24/7 real-time water monitoring program was in place to ensure all water quality limits were adhered to.
+- A 24/7 real-time water monitoring program was in place to ensure all water quality requirments were adhered to.

 Delivering the sand to the runway site:

 - The sand was mixed with transport water taken from the Brisbane River at the dredge mooring site.

 - The sand was pumped through the pipeline in a water/sand slurry at a 5:1 ratio.This meant that for every 30,000 cubic metres of sand delivered, 150,000 cubic metres of water was also delivered to the site.

 - The transport water was channelled into holding ponds for management until it reached the required water quality standard for release back into the drainage system.

 - Further information on the dredging process can be found in the BAC Fact Sheet ‘Dredging and Reclamation’.

 The Jan de Nul Trailer Suction Hopper Dredge (TSHD) “Charles Darwin” completed pumping the last of 11 million cubic metres of sand ashore to Brisbane Airport’s New Parallel Runway site on 7 December 2014 – two months ahead of schedule.
 Working 24/7 and averaging three round trips a day to deliver 30,000 cubic metres of sand at a time, the ship’s powerful engines pumped the sand ashore via a 1.1 metre diameter pipeline which stretched for 8.5 kms to the furthest end of the site.